-Authorised wildlife shelter operators and registered foster carers can rehabilitate most native wildlife indigenous to Australia or its territorial waters.
+Authorised wildlife rehabilitators can rehabilitate most native wildlife indigenous to Australia or its territorial waters.
 However, whales, dolphins, seals, marine turtles and platypus require highly specialised care facilities and trained personnel to be rehabilitated successfully.

-The following actions are recommended if you encounter animals not covered by your Authorisation:
+The following actions are recommended if you encounter animals not covered by your authorisation:

-• Exotic and Pest Animals (e.g. established pests like foxes and exotic pests like Boa Constrictors, Red Eared Slider Turtles, Hedgehogs, Squirrels and Corn Snakes) You are not authorised to care for, keep, sell or release pest animals.
+Exotic and Pest Animals

+(E.g. established pests like foxes and exotic pests like Boa Constrictors, Red Eared Slider Turtles, Hedgehogs, Squirrels and Corn Snakes).
+You are not authorised to care for, keep, sell or release pest animals.
 It is an offence under the Catchment and Land Protection Act 1994 to import, keep or sell pest animals.
-Call 136 186 to report a pest animal.
+If you encounter a pest animal, call DEECA on 136 186 to report it.

-2 Penalty units are updated by the Department of Treasury and Finance on 1 July each year.
-As at 1 July 2018, a penalty unit equates to \$161.19

-- Introduced wildlife (e.g. deer, non-indigenous quail, pheasants and partridges) these animals are introduced wildlife in Victoria and must not be rehabilitated and released back into the wild. - Cats and dogs call your local council for assistance. - Livestock (e.g. sheep, goats, cattle) call your local council for assistance (or police if out of hours). - Whales and dolphins contact the Whale and Dolphin Emergency Hotline on 1300 137 017 to report a stranded or injured whale or dolphin. - Seals or marine turtles contact a DELWP Authorised Officer (Appendix 1), the DELWP Customer Contact Centre on 136 186, or the AGL Marine Response Unit on 0447 158 676. - Platypus contact Healesville Sanctuary Wildlife Hospital on (03) 5957 2829 to transfer the animal to their care.
-If this is not available, contact a DELWP Authorised Officer to discuss options. - Marine birds (e.g. penguins, petrels and pelicans) are best cared for by specialised facilities and trained personnel.
+Introduced wildlife

+(E.g. deer, non-indigenous quail, pheasants and partridges).
+These animals are introduced wildlife in Victoria and must not be rehabilitated and released back into the wild.

+Cats and dogs

+Call your local council for assistance.

+Livestock

+(E.g. sheep, goats, cattle).
+Call your local council for assistance (or police if out of hours).

+Whales and dolphins

+Contact the Whale and Dolphin Emergency Hotline on 1300 137 017 to report a stranded or injured whale or dolphin.

+Seals or marine turtles

+Contact the DEECA Customer Contact Centre on 136 186, or the AGL Marine Response Unit on 0447 158 676.

+Platypus

+Contact Healesville Sanctuary Wildlife Hospital on (03) 5957 2829 to transfer the animal to their care.
+If this is not available, contact the DEECA Customer Contact Centre on 136 186.

+Marine birds

+(E.g. penguins, petrels and pelicans).
+These animals are best cared for in specialised facilities by trained personnel.
 Wherever possible, in the best interests of the animal, provide all marine birds to the Phillip Island Nature Parks available on (03) 5951 2800, or the Melbourne Zoo via the AGL Marine Response Unit available on 0447 158 676.